 Attention is starting to turn to hunting season, with the Northern Zone bear season open and the archery deer season also launched.
 As a result, fishing reports are harder to come by.
 Small-game and waterfowl hunters are out as well.

 Lake George: It’s a great time to target smallmouth bass as they go on their fall feeding binge.
 Drag tubes in 35 feet of water, but don’t overlook the top-water possibilities.

 Great Sacandaga Lake: Walleye action should be picking up as waters cool.

 Southeastern New York

-Fishing licenses are now good for 365 days, so check to make sure your license is still valid before heading out on the water.
-April 1 was also the start of the new regulations guide, effective April 1, 2016 – March 31, 2017.
-You can obtain a copy from a licensing agent or it can be viewed on DEC’s website (www.dec.ny.gov) at Freshwater Fishing Guide.
+Fishing licenses are now good for 365 days, check to make sure your license is still valid before heading out on the water.
+April 1 was also the start of the new regulation guide, effective April 1, 2016 – March 31, 2017.
+You can obtain a copy from a licensing agent or it can be viewed online at Freshwater Fishing Guide on the DEC website (www.dec.ny.gov).